YannickMADZ/UjKB3AbfxJ1r6H45/README.md

 **Primary Goal:** Predict if a customer will subscribe (yes/no) to a term deposit (target variable `y`)

-**Success Metric:** Achieve 81% or above accuracy using 5-fold cross-validation
+**Success Metric:** Achieve high accuracy using 5-fold cross-validation

 ## Business Questions

-1. **Customer Segmentation:** Identify customers who are more likely to buy the investment product and determine which customer segments should be prioritized using DBSCAN clustering technique
+1. **Customer Segmentation:** Identify customers who are more likely to buy the investment product and determine which customer segments should be prioritized
 2. **Feature Importance:** Understand what drives customer purchase decisions and identify key features to focus on

 ## Methodology